mjaenike/Spotify_Playlist_Analysis/README.md

 I used relative paths in this README, informed by [GitHub markdown documentation on relative links](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links).

-For adding a folder for the spotify playlist image collage, I used referred to [this Medium article](https://medium.com/@gl7526/making-a-folder-of-images-for-your-github-readme-2c6cd42e1439) and [this GitHub markdown documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images).
+For adding a folder for the Spotify playlist image collage, I used referred to [this Medium article](https://medium.com/@gl7526/making-a-folder-of-images-for-your-github-readme-2c6cd42e1439) and [this Geeks for Geeks guide](https://www.geeksforgeeks.org/how-to-resize-image-in-github-using-markdown/).

 Additionally, I used Claude 3.5 Sonnet to assist with creating lets-plot visualizations and formatting them.
 Specifically, it assisted with the arguments given to ggplot (mostly pertaining to color schemes and text placement).
 I also used Sonnet to assist in the creation of my requirements.txt file.

 **AUTHOR:** Mia Jaenike

 **CANDIDATE NUMBER:** 40141

-**\#TODO:**

-- [ ] Add a small little image here to illustrate this project

 ***NB***: I was granted an extension through 20:00 December 10th, 2024.